RetroPie/RetroPie-Docs/docs/PSP.md

 >
 > Then you want to goto the audio menu and set Audio Latency to high.

-**Upon investigation of these *enhancements* for ppsspp, it has become clear that they will cause numerous games to no longer render properly due to the renderer being changed to "Buffered rendering" because of the "Auto frameskip" being turned on.
-The games that "Buffered rendering" does work well in will be smoother at the cost of additional processing power that may result in game performance loss.**
+**This will cause numerous games to no longer render properly due to the renderer being changed to "Buffered rendering" because of the "Auto frameskip" being turned on.
+"Frameskip" in general can cause black frames depending on if the chosen game runs at an odd or even framerate and the accompanying frameskip isn't set to a matching odd or even number.**